 My fear enemy goes back to early childhood.
 My father was a very inwardly and highly sensitive man.
-He was often unable to express his feelings in a plain and simple way.
+He was often unable to express his feelings straightforwardly.
 That meant that I very early learnt to look at his face and gestures for what was acceptable behaviour for a child.
-He would burst out in anger, if we turned out a barrel of collected rainwater.
+He would burst out in anger if we turned out a barrel of collected rainwater.
 (I only did that once.)

-The problem with communicating with out words is that you can’t use words without being afraid of consequences.
-The worst period in my childhood was becoming a teenager.
+The problem with communicating without words is that you can’t use words without being afraid of consequences.
+The worst period of my childhood was becoming a teenager.
 At that time I knew that I couldn’t live up to my own perfect image of behaviour.
 I was heading towards being an independent adult without the secure foundation for how to manage.

-For many years I overcame fear by finding a good friend to share my feeling about difficult situations.
-I became a ” born again Christian” at the lowest period at the age of twenty-three.
-In fact the few good friends came only after that time.
+For many years I overcame fear by finding a good friend to share my feeling about stressful situations.
+I became a “born again Christian” at the lowest period at the age of twenty-three.
+In fact, the few good friends came only after that time.

-As I see things now after having retired, I know the time has come to train overcoming fear preventively.
-I know it’s going to take time and lot of training.
+As I see things now after having retired, I know the time has come to train to overcome fear preventively.
+I know it’s going to take time and a lot of training.
 It helps me to prepare what I want to say and then wait for the situation.
-When the things are said I have decided to accept the reaction from the other person and just leave it there.
+When the things are said, I have decided to accept the reaction from the other person and just leave it there.

-I have done this twice here in 2015 and I have not regretted, as I know I have said things honestly and discreet and after preparation.
+I did this twice recently, and I have not regretted, as I know I have said things honestly and discreet and after preparation.
 My goal was to respect my boundaries and train integrity.

 The hard thing is to remember what to do if a sudden attack comes unexpectedly.
 I can have hurt people without meaning to so; I will prepare questions for the situation.
 I will say: